 On the other hand, from a standard calculation using the variation $\psi^\ast(x|\theta,Z) \rightarrow \psi^\ast(x|\theta,Z)+\delta\psi^\ast(x|\theta,Z)$, it follows that the extrema of Eq.~(\ref{SE9}) are given by the solutions of the linear eigenvalue problem,

 which is nothing but the time-independent Schr\"odinger equation with $\lambda=4/\hbar^2$.
 Planck's constant $\hbar$ enters here because of dimensional reasons (see also Section~\ref{SEz}) and it sets the energy scale of experiments which belong to category 3a.
-As Eq.~(\ref{SE11}) is a linear second-order partial differential equation, in practice computing its solution requires the specification of two boundary conditions on $\psi(x|\theta,Z)$. \end{widetext}
+As Eq.~(\ref{SE11}) is a linear second-order partial differential equation, in practice computing its solution requires the specification of two boundary conditions on $\psi(x|\theta,Z)$.

 The equivalence between Eq.~(\ref{SE8}) and Eq.~(\ref{SE9}) was established by representing the two real-valued functions $P(x|\theta,Z)$ and $S(x)$ by the {\it complex}-valued function $\psi(x)$~\cite{MADE27}.
 Given a solution $\psi(x|\theta,Z)$ of Eq.~(\ref{SE11}), it follows that $P(x|\theta,Z)=|\psi(x|\theta,Z)|^2$ and $S(x)=-i\ln (\psi(x|\theta,Z)/\psi^\ast(x|\theta,Z))$ whenever $\psi(x|\theta,Z)\not=0$.
 Clearly, because of the complex logarithm, the mapping from $\psi(x|\theta,Z)$ to the real-valued function $S(x)$ is not one-to-one~\cite{WALL94,VOLO09}.
 In the hydrodynamic form of quantum theory~\cite{MADE27}, the ambiguity that ensues has implications for the interpretation of the gradient of $S(x)$ as a velocity field~\cite{WALL94,VOLO09}.
+As pointed out by Novikov, similar ambiguities appear in classical mechanics proper if the local equations of motion (Hamilton equations) are not sufficient to characterize the system completely and the global structure of the phase space has to be taken into consideration~\cite{NOVI82}.
 However, for the present purpose, this ambiguity has no effect on the minimization of $F(\theta)$ because Eq.~(\ref{SE8}) does not change if we add to $S(x)$ a real number which does not depend on $x$ or, equivalently, if we multiply $\psi(x|\theta,Z)$ by a global phase factor.

 For the experiment considered in the current (and next) section the equation describing the experiment is Eq.~(\ref{SE8}), not the Schr\"odinger equation Eq.~(\ref{SE11}), and the wavefunction $\psi(x|\theta,Z)$ is merely a vehicle to solve a set of nonlinear equations through the solution of a linear eigenvalue problem.
 This is logically consistent with the logical-inference treatment of the EPRB and Stern-Gerlach experiments (see Sections~\ref{EPRB} and \ref{SG}) where there is no need to introduce a ``wavefunction'' $\psi(x|\theta,Z)$ to find closed form solutions.